Devs-Us/EpicColors/README.md

 - Remove colors that is shipped with EpicColors by using `removeBuiltIn;`

-Here's an example of a full content of `CustomColor.txt` file
+Here's an example of a full content of `CustomColors.txt` file

     author;Daemon
     removeBuiltIn;